 that calculates your suitability for the ACT or Digital SAT based on a sophisticated algorithm that evaluates your speed and ability in each section.
 This test is completely free and includes a score breakdown and test recommendation.

-More information can be found on the
+More information about the tests can be found on the

 CollegeBoard